Not native to this country Canada geese, introduced in the 17th century as an ornamental attraction for stately homes and gardens.

-At first these birds were restricted to certain areas but have since spread to other habitats through natural migration and expansion of numbers, disused pits and man made lakes have made great habitats for the birds where they have bred very successfully.
+At first, these birds were restricted to certain areas but have since spread to other habitats through natural migration and expansion of numbers, disused pits and man-made lakes have made great habitats for the birds where they have bred very successfully.

-In 1970 the numbers were relatively low being around 19,000 but today there are well over 60,000 birds and increasing, this is why controlling of Canada's is allowed.
+In 1970 the numbers were relatively low being around 19,000, but today there are well over 60,000 birds and increasing, this is why controlling Canada's is allowed.
 Canada Geese are protected by Section 1 (1) of the wildlife and Countryside Act 1981.
 This act makes it an offence for a person to intentionally kill, injure, or take any wild bird, destroy or damage nests or eggs.

 Female Canada's will return to their native site to breed year after year, even if the previous year has proven unsuccessful.
-Breeding starts from 2 to 3 years of age, a clutch of eggs will normally contain 3-11 eggs in April - incubation is by the female and lasts approximately 30 days.
+Breeding starts from 2 to 3 years of age, a clutch of eggs will usually contain 3-11 eggs in April - incubation is by the female and lasts approximately 30 days.

-Unlike their North American relatives they do not migrate from mainland Britain only moving short distances between breeding and wintering sites.
+Unlike their North American relatives, they do not migrate from mainland Britain only moving short distances between breeding and wintering sites.